Aha moment examples: How to find and design yours in SaaS

 Sprout social demo report aha moment example

 Aha moments vary from product to product.
-Grubhub’s aha moment meant giving users a wide range of choices, while Headspace narrowed down options based on a user’s individual needs.
-Finding your product’s aha moment takes a bit of effort—but when done right, it’s worth it.
+Grubhub's aha moment meant giving users a wide range of choices, while Headspace narrowed down options based on individual needs.
+But the underlying principle is the same: get users to the moment of realization as fast as you can.

 What is an example of an aha moment?